 The NEAC Climate Emergency Prize

-With submissions for our 2025 Annual Exhibition opening soon, we are delighted to announce a new award: The NEAC Climate Emergency Prize.
+With submissions for our 2025 Annual Exhibition opening soon, we are delighted to announce a new award: The NEAC Climate Emergency Prize with a judging panel that will include Chris Packham, Emma Stibbon, Leon Morrocco and Olwyn Bowey.

 Patrick Cullen PNEAC tells us more about the award, how it came about, and why it's so important . . .